0%

 4. Battlefield

-Three lanes (left, middle, right) where cards battle for dominance
+Three planes (left, middle, right) where cards battle for dominance

 5. Dominance Zone

-Three circled slots above each lane tracking which player has the highest total Resolve
+Three circled slots above each plane tracking which player has the highest total Resolve

 6. Graveyard (Grave)